steemit/wallet/docs/CACHING_AND_DEGRADATION.md

 **Cache-Control choice:** global data → `public, s-maxage=<ttl>, stale-while-revalidate=<staleTtl>`; user-scoped bodies (username-parameterized rows, open orders, memos) → `private, max-age=<ttl>` so a shared/CDN cache can never store one user's rows and serve them to another (§3.6).
+User-scoped responses with **no** server-side fresh cache (history, §3.5) → `private, no-store`: there is no freshness window to advertise, so no cache — shared or browser — may store or reuse the body.

 **Why two layers of TTL?** Cache-Control headers help CDN/edge caches (if deployed).
 Redis TTL + staleTtl protects against upstream failures at the application level.
 They are complementary, not redundant.